SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ###### Wode Elf Malice (Malice Features)

-At the start of any wode elf's turn, you can spend Malice to activate
+At the start of any wode elf's turn, you can spend Malice to activate one of the following features.

 > ⭐️ **Forest Network (3 Malice)**
 >